fpereiro/teishi/readme.md

 Finally, let's cover the `prod` parameter.
 When `prod` is set to `true`, it will turn off rule validation; in other words, the rules you pass to `teishi.v` will be assumed to be valid.
 This will increase teishi's performance in production settings, but should only be done when your code is thoroughly debugged.

+If you want to turn off validations globally, you can directly set `teishi.prod` to `true`.
+This will be equivalent as passing a truthy `prod` parameter to every invocation of `teishi.v`.

 ### teishi.stop

 `teishi.stop` takes the same arguments as `teishi.v`.